 Schedule Led - Minimum Required Office Days

 Employees have a minimum or fixed amount of days in the office, and the remainder at home.
-This approach to hybrid can be endlessly experimented with to find the right balance for the team, with two styles of scheduling coming to the fore.
+This approach to hybrid can be endlessly experimented with to find the right balance for the team, with two styles of hybrid work scheduling coming to the fore.

 - Split week schedules with the team attending a certain number of days each week, sometimes on the same day week over week.
 It enables all employees to get to know each other over the course of a rotating schedule.
 These schedules are great for teamwork, but need good coordination generally through a location schedule or planner.
 People need to know where other people will be so they can plan their days in the office.